sassoftware/devsascom-rest-api-samples/AutomatedMachineLearning/mlPipelineAutomation.md

 ```

 #### <a name='updating-automation-projects'>Updating Automation Projects</a>
-In some cases, the user could select the wrong data set or target variables accidentally when creating
-an automation project.
-The project might fail to run or the result might not be what the user intended.
-The ability to update an automation project comes to rescue in those cases, where the user can update
-the project's attributes and settings with the following request and rerun the project (see [Updating Automation Project State](#updating-automation-project-state)).

-This API is solely used for updating a project’s parameters.
-There is a separate endpoint for
+This API is solely used for updating a project’s values such as name and description.
-updating the state of a project, for example, stopping or restarting a project run.
+The retrain action is used to re-run a project with a different data URI and/or target variable.

-We do not support the PATCH operation to update the automation project with changes only.
+This API does not support the PATCH operation to update the automation project with changes only.
 According to
 standard, the user must enter the full project info in this PUT request, whether or not the parameters are to be changed.

 List of parameters that can be updated.